0xC0000054/sc4-more-building-styles/README.md

 commercial zones to fit its chosen lot.
 This check box uses the reserved id value `0x103`.

+## Prevent Cross-Style Redevelopment Check Box

+The DLL supports an optional check box that attempts to prevent the game from replacing an existing lot with one that has a different building style.
+This check box uses the reserved id value `0x104`.

 ## Kick Out Lower Wealth Check Boxes

 The DLL supports optional check boxes that allow the user to change whether the game will kick out lower